xnl-h4ck3r/GAP-Burp-Extension/README.md

 - XML paramaters (Thanks to contribution by Pichik)
 - Words from URL paths, if you are using this to generate a wordlist (Thanks to contribution by Pichik)
 - Name and Id attribute from HTML Input fields
+- Javascript variables and constants in ALL types of reponses (JS vars could be in the html, script and even JSON response within a .js.map file)
 - Meta tag Name attribute